-Students must be picked up by 6:00pm.
-1st time late pick up fee will be waived for the 1st 10 minutes.
-3 late pickups may result in removal from program.
-If for any reason, you are unable to pick up your child/ren by the closing of the day a fee of \$5.00 will be assessed for the first 10 minutes and an additional \$1.00 for each additional minute after 6:10pm.
+Students must be picked up by 5:30 pm.
+Failure to pick up a child by close of program (5:30 pm) will result in a late fee. \$5.00 will be charged when arriving 5-10 minutes after the close of the program, and an additional \$3.00 will be charged for every 5 minutes thereafter.
 All late fees are due at the time of pick-up.
 All fees are charged by family.
-Failure to pay may result in suspension from program.
+Repeated late pick up may result in suspension or termination from program.